fauh45/alraqmiyyat.github.io/_pages/mARkdown.md

 # Very Short Intro

-1. Download and install [EditPad Pro](http://www.editpadpro.com/); unfortunatey, **EditPad Pro** is for Windows only; if you are using Mac or Linux, you can still use it with some virtualization option.
+1. Download and install [EditPad Pro](http://www.editpadpro.com/); unfortunately, **EditPad Pro** is for Windows only; if you are using Mac or Linux, you can still use it with some virtualization option.
 2. Download **OpenArabic mARkdown** schemes from GitHub ([https://github.com/maximromanov/mARkdown](https://github.com/maximromanov/mARkdown)), and unzip, and copy all the files into `%APPDATA%\JGsoft\EditPad Pro 7` (make sure that EditPad Pro in not running: you need to do `File > Exit` to completely close it).
 3. Texts in the repositories of the [OpenArabic Project](https://github.com/OpenArabic) have already been preprocessed.
 Opening any of these texts in EditPad Pro should automatically activate **OpenArabic mARkdown** scheme.
 4. The goal is to tag the structure of a text, which boils down to: